jesusdiazvico/academic-kickstart/content/home/home.md

   columns = "1"
 +++

-Welcome Cryptoblogy!
+Welcome to Cryptoblogy!

 I write here about topics on cryptography that I consider relevant in some sense.
-This may include concepts I come across with, personal projects, publications, and probably more.
+This may include concepts I come across with, personal projects and news, publications, and probably more.